VikasJassu/Parallax/readme.txt

-this is parallax effect website
+this is parallax effect website.
+This is built using html and css